 '''

 checkSorted xs = assert "sorted" sorted xs

-'''

 Applying checkSorted to the list [1,3,2,4] yields:

-'''

 Assertion (sorted) failed: 1:3:2:

 '''

 The failure is reported as early as possible, before the whole list is evaluated.
 However, the approach of [2] has a major drawback.
-If we evaluate only the tail of the observed list, no failure occurs:
+If we evaluate only the tail of the observed list, no failure occurs, although the evaluated part of the observed data structure is not sorted:

 '''

-tail (checkSorted [1,3,2,4])
+tail (checkSorted [1,3,2,4]) [3,2,4]

-[3,2,4]

 '''

-The reason for this behaviour is that the (&&) used in the definition of the predicate sorted is sequentially defined.
+The reason for this behaviour is that the function (&&) used in the definition of the predicate sorted is sequentially defined.
 The assertion is suspended on checking the sorted property for the first two elements of the list.
-The conjunction is never evaluated to False, although there are two elements in the evaluated part, which are not in order.
+The conjunction is never evaluated to False, although there are two elements in the evaluated part which are not in order.

 In practice, many lazy assertions are suspended exactly for this reason.
 Many asserted properties may not hold for evaluated parts of data structures, but the assertions do not fail and hence, the programmer wrongly believes their program to be correct.
-Lazy evaluation does involve a sequential evaluation order.
+The evaluation of an assertions involves a sequential evaluation order, which may not be related to the evaluation order of the program generating/evaluating the data structures.

 In this paper we introduce a new approach for lazy assertions.
 The basic idea is to define assertions by means of a pattern logic instead of arbitrary Haskell functions.
 In this logic, we express properties with parallel versions of (&&) and (||).
 If any of the arguments of such a parallel operator makes the whole assertion fail, then this is reported independently of the other parts of the assertion.
 Furthermore, our assertions are checked as early as possible, which we call promptness.
-Whenever a new part of a data structure is required by the main computation, assertions are checked for this part and assertion failures are reported before a faulty value is used by the main computation.
+Whenever a new part of a data structure is required by the main computation, assertions are checked for this part and any assertion failure is reported before a faulty value is used by the main computation.